 The CCTV Officer will hold regular meetings with the contractor to ensure a good working relationship is maintained and any problems are addressed.
 Both sides will ensure that any such problems are properly documented.

-BBC will not overburden the current staff and their core role with additional duties if such duties have not been ergonomically assessed and costed.
+BBC will not overburden the current staff and their core role with additional duties, if such duties have not been ergonomically assessed and costed.
 Where there is an affirmed need for additional duties, the contracted company will ensure additional staffing is procured commensurate with any new duties and BBC will if necessary adjust payments accordingly.

 OPERATIONS – MONITORING

-In total BBC CCTV monitors over 800 CCTV Council and third party cameras (as at April 2018).
-The Council cameras are located in the streets, at road junctions, in multi-storey and other car parks, in pedestrian areas and in shopping centres such as the Howard centres.
-Many of the other cameras Third party cameras’ owned by local and remote businesses, some as far away as London.
+In total BBC CCTV monitors circa 700 CCTV Council and third party cameras (as at November 2019).
+The Council cameras are located in the streets, at road junctions, in multi-storey and other car parks, in pedestrian areas and in shopping centres.
+Many of the other cameras are ‘third party cameras’ owned by local and remote businesses.

 Most BBC cameras are ‘pan, tilt and zoom’ (PTZ) cameras but many are static.
 In any event most will be left in the ‘monitoring’ status as described in Home Office Guidelines.

 Notwithstanding the situation described in para 5.2 below, BBC CCTV operators are authorized to use the cameras, when justified in doing so, to use any camera up to HOSDB identification standard i.e. to acquire close up sufficient to identify an individual.
-The type of justification will include tip offs from police control rooms or any other trusted source.
-All such tips will be logged in the control room diary.
+The type of justification will include intelligence from police control rooms or any other trusted source.
+All such intelligence will be logged in the control room diary/Civica APP as appropriate.

-Operators can also refuse to heed such requests if they think the monitoring is excessive, unjustified or based on out of date of incorrect intelligence.
+Operators can also refuse to heed such requests if they think the monitoring is excessive, unjustified or based on out of date or incorrect intelligence.
 Operators must remember that failure to show due diligence when carrying out requests to monitor can result in actions against them.

 Operators can transfer the images from designated ‘spot’ monitors to the control room of Bedfordshire police.
-This is subject to the data sharing agreement shown at Annex F
+This is subject to the data sharing agreement shown at Annex F – Page 20.